-=1 Autosaves all measurements, if global result is bad.
-Applies to all the measurements.
+- =1 Autosaves all measurements, if global result is bad.
+Applies to all the measurements. - =0 Not active.
+If omitted defaults to 0.

 Refer also to SAVEONGOOD and AUTOSAVE.

 SAVETEXT =1 saves ASCII file instead of binary format.
 Applies to all the measurements.